eguneys/scalaokey/README.md

 * When player opens and has no board piece game, can end even if the score isn't enough, but hadn't processed
+* When player draws left, drawn piece must be used on opens

 #### Side